vuejs/docs/src/guide/migration/introduction.md

 - How many times you get distracted and start playing with a cool new feature. 😉 &nbsp;Not judging, it also happened to us while building 3.0!

-[//]: # 'TODO: update this with link to styleguide'

 - Which obsolete features you're using.
 Most can be upgraded with find-and-replace, but others might take a few minutes.
-If you're not currently following best practices according to our styleguide, Vue 3.0 will also try harder to force you to.
+If you're not currently following best practices according to [our styleguide](/style-guide/README.html), Vue 3.0 will also try harder to force you to.
 This is a good thing in the long run, but could also mean a significant (though possibly overdue) refactor.

-> If I upgrade to Vue 3, will I also have to upgrade Vuex and Vue Router?
+### If I upgrade to Vue 3, will I also have to upgrade Vuex and Vue Router?

-[//]: # 'TODO: still need to see where this lands'
+Yes, currently both [Vuex](https://github.com/vuejs/vuex/tree/4.0#vuex-4) and [Vue Router](https://github.com/vuejs/vue-router-next) are in beta